May 21, 2020

-Fetal Valproate Syndrome is a rare congenital disorder caused by exposure of the fetus to valproic acid (dalpro, depakene, depakote, depakote sprinkle, divalproex, epival, myproic acid) during the first three months of pregnancy.
-Valproic acid is an anticonvulsant drug used to control certain types of seizures in the treatment of epilepsy.
-A small percentage of pregnant women who take this medication can have a child with Fetal Valproate Syndrome.
+Fetal valproate syndrome (FVS) is a rare condition that is caused by exposure of the unborn baby to valproic acid or sodium valproate (VPA) during the first three months of pregnancy (the first trimester).
+VPA is a medication used to treat certain types of seizures (epilepsy), bipolar disorder and migraines.
+Although many babies exposed to VPA are born healthy, a small percentage of pregnant women who take this medication can have a baby born with FVS.
 The exact prevalence of this condition remains to be established.
-Symptoms of this disorder may include spina bifida, distinctive facial features, and other musculoskeletal abnormalities.
+Symptoms of this condition may include neural tube defects such as spina bifida, distinctive facial features, congenital heart defects and other musculoskeletal abnormalities.

-Distinctive facial features are characteristic of Fetal Valproate Syndrome.
-Affected infants may have a vertical fold of skin on either side of the nose that forms a groove under the eye (epicanthal folds); a small, upturned nose with a flat bridge; a small mouth (microstomia); a long, thin, upper lip; a downturned mouth; and/or minor abnormalities of the ears.
+Distinctive facial features are characteristic of FVS.
+Infants with FVS may have a vertical fold of skin on either side of the nose that forms a groove under the eye (epicanthal folds); a small, upturned nose with a flat bridge; a small mouth (microstomia); a long, thin, upper lip; a downturned mouth; and/or minor abnormalities of the ears.

 Other abnormalities that may be found in a few affected individuals include: underdeveloped nails of the fingers and toes; dislocation of the hip; long, thin fingers and toes (arachnodactyly); overlapping fingers and toes; separation of the rectus muscle of the abdominal wall (diastasis recti); absence of the first rib; a condition in which the urinary opening is on the underside of the penis (hypospadias); abnormalities of the heart; softening of the windpipe (tracheomalacia); and/or a club foot.

-Growth deficiency and an unusually small head (microcephaly) may also occur when valproic acid is taken in combination with other anticonvulsant drugs during pregnancy.
+Growth deficiency and an unusually small head (microcephaly) may also occur when VPA is taken alone or in combination with other antiepileptic drugs during pregnancy.

-Fetal Valproate Syndrome is a rare disorder that may occur when a fetus is exposed to valproic acid (depakene, dalpro, myproic acid, depakote, depakote sprinkle, divalproex, epival) during the first three months of pregnancy.
-It is believed that valproic acid crosses the placenta and interferes with normal development causing developmental abnormalities in the fetus (teratogenesis).
-Some researchers feel that the severity of the defects caused by valproic acid may be dosage related while others have found no dose-related effect.
+FVS is a rare condition that may occur when a baby is exposed to VPA (brand names include Depakene, depakine, convulex, depakote, encorate, valpakine, etc) during the first trimester.
+It is believed that VPA crosses the placenta and interferes with normal development causing developmental abnormalities in the fetus (teratogenesis).

-Mild cases of Spina Bifida may not require treatment.
-In moderate cases surgery may be considered.
-Surgery may prevent the worsening of the condition in some cases, but cannot restore the lost muscle function.
+Some children with mild spina bifida may not require treatment, but surgery may be considered for children with moderate to severe spina bifida.
+Surgery may help prevent the worsening of the condition in some children, but cannot restore the lost muscle function.
 In those extreme cases where the sac (meningocele) breaks or appears about to break, immediate surgery becomes essential.
-Individuals with severe Spina Bifida may develop contractures (shortening of the muscles) and abnormalities of posture.
+Individuals with severe spina bifida may develop contractures (shortening of the muscles) and abnormalities of posture.
 This is due to the paralysis of muscles in the legs.
-A child with Spina Bifida should have the necessary therapy (orthopedic and physical) beginning at an early age to prevent contractures.
-(For more information on this disorder choose “Spina Bifida” as your search term in the Rare Disease Database).
+A child with spina bifida should have the necessary therapy (orthopedic and physical) beginning at an early age to prevent contractures.
+(For more information on this disorder choose “spina bifida” as your search term in the Rare Disease Database).

-Surgery may be necessary to correct heart defects as well as other major malformations that may be present.
-Other treatment is symptomatic and supportive.
+Surgery may be necessary to correct heart defects as well as other physical abnormalities that may be present.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.